marvin-gomez/life_expectancy/README.md

 More about the mortality multiplier:

-A factor adjusting the baseline mortality rate based on individual risk.
-A multiplier of 100 represents standard mortality, while higher values reduce life expectancy.
+Mortality multipliers adjust baseline mortality rates from standard tables to reflect an individual's unique risk profile.
+A multiplier above 1.0 indicates higher mortality risk, shortening life expectancy, while a multiplier below 1.0 suggests lower risk, extending it.